fzhkt/Ai-project/README.md

 ---

-# Project Title: Pet Classifier - Identifying Dogs and Cats Based on Physical Attributes
+Pet Classifier - Identifying Dogs and Cats Based on Physical Attributes

-## Your idea in a nutshell
+## Summary
 **Name**: Pet Classifier
 **Description**: A machine learning project to classify whether an animal is a dog or a cat based on its physical attributes such as height, weight, and length.